ymitiku/fluxion/_sources/getting_started.rst.txt

 ---

 Congratulations!
-You've taken the first step toward mastering Fluxion.
+You've taken the first step toward mastering fluxion_ai.
 Let us know how we can improve or help you achieve your goals.